Design Sprints: Building Creative Capacity

 Program Advisors

-Throughout the sprint, a team of designers provide strategic vision and guidance for both teams.
-MOS Architects is advising on the cohort’s long-term plans to address storefront vacancy, with graphic design support from American Design Language.
-Fabricator Pink Sparrow is conducting ongoing feasibility review and cost assessments, while Farzana Gandhi Design Studio is helping the teams prepare public programs and community engagement activities.
+Throughout the sprint, a team of designers have provided strategic vision and guidance for both teams.
+MOS Architects advised on the cohort’s long-term plans to address storefront vacancy, with graphic design support from American Design Language.
+Farzana Gandhi Design Studio helped the teams prepare public programs and community engagement activities.

 Stacey Geller